Louis0117/Quantitative_Trading_Strategy/trading_system_v2/README.md

 run python code

   there four parameters:
-  1. position size of each asset in the investment portfolio
+  1. position size(USDT) of each asset in the investment portfolio, This strategy will generate a portfolio of 20 cryptocurrencies at once, so constructing the portfolio will require a total of $position size * 20 / leverage$ USDT.
+Please ensure that you have sufficient margin to cover it.

   2. leverage size